HTTP Load Balancer

 Ensure that this service is enabled for your tenant.
 See Client-Side Defense for more information and configuration instructions.

-Step 5.6: Configure service policies.
+Step 5.6: Configure Service Policies.

 Go to Common Security Controls